algorandfoundation/puya/docs/lg-transactions.md

     txn_id = payment_txn.txn_id  # this is ok
 ```

-#### Inner transactions methods cannot be called if there is a subsequent inner transaction submitted.
+#### Inner transactions methods cannot be called if there is a subsequent inner transaction submitted or another subroutine is called.

 ```python
 from algopy import itxn, subroutine